A Huber Loss Minimization Approach to Byzantine Robust Federated Learning: Comparison with Related Work

 One may wonder if it is possible to design an aggregator that satisfy all of the five properties listed in Table \ref{tab:compare}.
 However, \cite{Hopkins:COLT:19} has shown that for robust mean estimation problem, as long as $P\neq NP$, under sub-exponential assumption, polynomial time complexity, optimal dependence in $\epsilon$, and constant factor in $d$ are three goals that can not be achieved together.
 Since FL relies on robust mean estimation of gradient vectors as the aggregator function, we conjecture that it is impossible to satisfy all five properties in Table \ref{tab:compare}.

 Right now we have compared our results with existing methods under i.i.d assumptions.
 There are also some related work focusing on non-i.i.d cases, but the assumptions are crucially different.
-For example, \cite{Li:AAAI:19} proposed RSA.
-Instead of designing a gradient aggregator, \cite{Li:AAAI:19} conducts model aggregation, which tries to reach a consensus between different models.
-This method is suitable for the cases in which the distributions in clients are significantly different.
-However, under the i.i.d limit, \cite{Li:AAAI:19} does not have bounds comparable to existing methods under i.i.d assumption.
+For example, \cite{Li:AAAI:19} proposed Robust Stochastic Aggregation (RSA).
+Instead of gradient aggregation, \cite{Li:AAAI:19} a new approach called model aggregation, which tries to reach a consensus between different models after training. \cite{pillutla2022robust} shows that a geometric median method can also be used here, named Robust Federated Aggregation (RFA).
+Furthermore, \cite{zuo2024byzantine} proposed Robust Average Gradient Algorithm (RAGA), which improves the geometric median aggregation and allows arbitrary round number for local updates.
+These methods are suitable for strongly heterogeneous cases, which means that the distribution of samples in different clients are significantly different.
+However, for slightly heterogeneous clients, the methods in \cite{Li:AAAI:19,pillutla2022robust,zuo2024byzantine} are suboptimal.
+In other words, under i.i.d limit, the error bounds are not comparable to existing methods designed for i.i.d cases.